sysfce2/libretro-applewin/macOS.md

 - plugging or unplugging a VidHD does not refresh the display correctly
 - Screen recording does not record audio
+- Screen recording seems to occur at half speed on 120Hz devices
 - Certain key combinations are not sent to the emulator
 - Code could be better commented

 ### Suspected Issues

 - Joystick may not work.
-I don't have one yet and haven't tested it.
+Support should be inherited from the Raspberry Pi port but I don't have one yet and haven't tested it.
 - AppleWin supports lots of esoteric hardware, I've really just been using the floppy drive, hard drive, 80-column card, and Mockingboard.
 - Moving the main window to another monitor may cause issues.
-- Haven't tested on an x86 Mac yet.

 ## Build Mariani